 Rosacea is a common disorder of adult facial skin.
 Because of its red-faced, acne-like effects on personal appearance, it can cause significant psychological, social, and occupational problems if left untreated.

-While the cause of acedia is unknown and there is no cure, today medical help is available that can control the signs and symptoms of this potentially life-disruptive disorder.
+While the cause is unknown and there is no cure for this potentially life-disruptive disorder, with appropriate treatment you can achieve 100% control of the signs and symptoms of rosacea.
 Signs and symptoms include: redness on the cheeks, nose, chin or forehead, small visible blood vessels on the face, bumps or pimples on the face, and watery or irritated eyes.